- Components and definition of the hydrologic cycle

 Physical remediation consists of removing the contaminated water and either treating it (aka pump and treat) with filtration or disposing of it.
 All of these options are technically complex, expensive, and difficult, with physical remediation typically being the most costly.

 Karst refers to landscapes and hydrologic features created by the dissolution of limestone.
-Karst can be found anywhere where there is limestone.
-Dissolution of limestone can create features like sinkholes, caves, disappearing streams, and towers.
+Karst can be found anywhere where there is limestone and other soluble subterranean substances like salt deposits.
+Dissolution of limestone creates features like sinkholes, caverns, disappearing streams, and towers.

 H2O + CO2 = H2CO3